 In all videos where the clinician poses the questions on satisfaction aloud the patient, there was some rephrasing of the questions.
 Most frequently the alteration was “How do you rate [domain]?”, rather than “How satisfied are you with [domain]?”
 This change was not viewed as especially problematic as it had little impact on patients’ ability to complete the scale (though it was a conceptually different question).
 However, in around half of sessions, clinicians’ rephrasing led patients to a premature discussion of the domain, e.g. “How are things with (domain)”, or involved leading questions, e.g. “Are you satisfied or not?”

 In many videos (n=7) clinicians used personalised information in facilitating patients’ ratings, e.g. family – “I know you don’t have a partner but with the arrangement with your family?” – and job situation – “I know you’re not in work at the moment.”
-This personalisation was appraised as useful on the whole (n =4) as it represented a good TR between the two parties.
+This personalisation was appraised as useful on the whole (n =4) as it represented a good therapeutic relationship between the two parties.
 However, this was unhelpful if clinicians used judgement in ratings; for example, one patient rated 6 (very satisfied) for job situation and the clinician responded “But you said you don’t have a job” and then encouraged the patient to choose another score.

 Additional help item